Efficient Symbolic Execution of Software under Fault Attacks: Our Method

 \section{Our Method}

-In this section, we present the top-level procedure of our method, and point out how it differs from the baseline symbolic execution procedure.
-Details of our method will be presented in subsequent sections.
+We now present the top-level procedure of our method in this section and highlight how it differs from the baseline symbolic execution algorithm.
+Detailed algorithms of the subroutines will be presented in the next two sections.